Congratulations to the 2019 financial literacy video contest winners!!!

 Using Money Wisely

-Videos submitted will be judged by representatives from the Kenosha Financial Education Network.
-Prizes will be awarded at the judges' discretion.
+Videos submitted were judged by representatives from the Kenosha Financial Education Network.
+Prizes were awarded at the judges' discretion.

 The criteria categories that videos are judged on are: